 Each paper for the IPMA Research Conference should be a full paper, with an abstract of between 150 and 200 words and a total length of up to 6,000 words.
 A template is available for download on the conference website.
 Each paper will be peer-reviewed by at least two members of the Scientific Committee.
-A prerequisite for publication of the paper is that at least one of the authors participates in the 8th IPMA Research Workshop and presents the paper there.
 Each author can submit a maximum of two papers.

 The papers can be submitted through the conference submission tool found at https://www.conftool.org/ipma-research-2020

 Accepted papers will be presented by the author(s) during the conference and published in a book by Springer. ”

 Best Paper Prizes” will be awarded at the closing of the conference.